Spherical cosmological models: an alternative cosmology: A classification of the universes

 with

-featuring the Kronecker $\delta_i^j$, where the function "n" stands for the numerical value.
+The above expressions are independent of the conditions (\ref{lambda_frac12}) or (\ref{mu_frac12}).
 The parameter $\delta$ is thus a measure of the steepness of the singularity of $X$ at the boundary.
 The smaller $\delta$, the more 'extra space' there is in the radial direction as compared to the Euclidean case.
 We also note that the upper limit for $\delta$, being $\frac12$, is only attained in case $\lambda=\frac12$.